Beauty Blending 101

 You will need a Pyrex glass measuring cup with a lip, spatula, funnel, and hand-stick blender.
 Take each item and spray them with a sanitizer.
 Let air dry.

 Now you are ready to start creating your skincare formulations.
 Below is some additional information on the supplies that you will need.

-Spatula - Use to scrape the product out of containers.
+- Spatula - Used to scrape the product out of containers.

-Stainless Steel Spoons - Always come in handy for transferring your product out of your container.
+- Stainless Steel Spoons - Always come in handy for transferring your product from your container.

-Gloves, lab coat or apron, hair net, and mask - Protective clothing will help keep any contaminants out of your products.
+- Gloves, lab coat or apron, hair net, and mask - Protective clothing will help keep any contaminants from your products.

-Preservatives - Keeping your formulas safe should be a top priority.
-If you plan on storing your creations for longer than a few days, you will need to choose an appropriate preservative.
-We carry Leucidal Liquid, a natural anti-microbial, to protect your formula in our lotion-making supplies.
+- Preservatives - Keeping your formulas safe should be a top priority.
+If you plan to store your creations for longer than a few days, choose an appropriate preservative.
+Leucidal Liquid, a natural antimicrobial, protects your formula in our lotion-making supplies.

 How to Fill Bottles

 Airless bottles are relatively new and very beneficial.
 Their primary purpose is to keep contaminants and bacteria out.
 Airless bottles use an airless system and do not use a pump with a long stem.
 Instead, the accumulator uses a pressure system that lifts the product to the top.

 As a result, filling bottles is quick and easy with the right tools.
 Here are a few tips and tricks to help you fill our airless bottles fast.